 People of every race, ethnicity and background deserve the opportunity to achieve their goals.
 That was the philosophy of Vernon Odom, one of Akron’s most recognized civil rights leaders.

-As president of the Akron Urban League for nearly 30 years, Odom spent much of his career improving the lives of Akron’s minority communities through education, advocacy and mentoring.
+As president of the Akron Urban League for nearly 30 years, Odom spent much of his career improving the lives of people of color through education, advocacy and mentoring.

 Today, his legacy lives on through the Vernon L. Odom Fund of Akron Community Foundation.
-The fund accepts grant applications for programs that promote diversity and enrich the quality of life within local minority communities.
+The fund accepts grant applications for programs that promote diversity and enrich the quality of life within local communities of color.

 Our Recent Grants